Siv Henriette Jacobsen

 Siv Henriette Jacobsen (born 14 January 1966) is a Norwegian politician for the Labour Party.
 She has been the Chairwoman of the County Cabinet of Viken since 14 October 2021, succeeding Tonje Brenna.

 She served as a deputy representative to the Parliament of Norway from Østfold during the terms 2005–2009 and 2017–2021.
-Hailing from Andøy, she studied in the US and settled at Jeløya.
-After stints in Moss municipal council and Østfold county council she became deputy county mayor in 2015.
-She became county commissioner for education and competence after Viken was established and held this position until she became chairwoman of the county cabinet.
+Hailing from Andøy Municipality, she studied in the US and settled at Jeløya.
+After stints in the municipal council for Moss Municipality and the Østfold county council, she became deputy county mayor in 2015.
+She became county commissioner for education and competence after Viken county was established and held this position until she became chairwoman of the county cabinet.